 Director, Child Development Lab

 Professor Casler, who joined the faculty at F&M in 2005, is director of the Child Development Lab.
 She earned her Ph.D. in Psychology at Boston University and, prior to that, studied psychology and English as an undergraduate at Eastern Nazarene College.
 She teaches classes at F&M relating to development, childhood, and general psychology.
 Her research focuses on young children's thinking and problem solving with current projects exploring children's understanding and use of simple tools.
-Outside of the classroom and lab, you'll find Dr. Casler enjoying time with her husband, Jesse, and sons, Josiah and William.
+Outside of the classroom and lab, you'll find Dr. Casler enjoying time with her husband and two sons.